hvrdhn/Explainable-News-Recommendation-Using-LLMs-and-Knowledge-Graphs/README.md

 ### Data Preparation

+- This project uses the [MIND dataset](https://msnews.github.io/) for news recommendation tasks.
+ > **Note:** The dataset is large and not included in this repository.
+Please download it directly from the official website.

 - Download the MIND dataset from Microsoft Research
 - Extract to `data/mind/MINDsmall_train/`
 - Ensure the following files are present: